Is this program right for you?

 The program consists of 15 credits.

-Students who successfully complete all the courses will receive their Certificate in Emergency Management.
+Students who successfully complete the required credits/courses will receive an Associate Certificate in Emergency Management.

 This program is a 15-credit program that can be completed entirely online.

-Our course schedule allows you to complete the certificate as quickly as four months, or take courses at your own pace and complete it anytime within three years.
+Our course schedule allows you to complete the Associate Certificate as quickly as four months, or take courses at your own pace and complete it anytime within three (3) years.
+Learn more about our accelerated schedule, including an annual list of suggested study pathways to complete the Associate Certificate in just a few months!

 To view details of each course, including upcoming course offerings, click on a course in the table below.